TaitoUnited/taito-cli/README.md

 ## Custom commands

 You can run any script defined in your project root *package.json* or *makefile* with taito-cli.
 Just add scripts to your file, and enable the `npm` or `make` plugin in your taito-config.sh.
-Thus, you can use *taito-cli* with any project, even those that use technologies that are not supported by any of the taito-cli plugins.
+Thus, you can use *taito-cli* with any project, even those that use technologies that are not supported by any of the existing taito-cli plugins.

 > NOTE: When adding commands to your package.json or makefile, you are encouraged to follow the predefined command set that is shown by running `taito --help`.
 The main idea behind *taito-cli* is that the same predefined command set works from project to project, no matter the technology or infrastructure.
 For example: